 On June 29, 1968, the African Queen made her American debut at Fisherman’s Wharf in San Francisco.
 The San Francisco Chamber of Commerce with Joe Dimaggio and the mayor made her a member of the Bay City’s Golden Fleet.
 Sadly, the love affair was only short lived.

 In 1970, a man named Hal Bailey saw a picture and an article about the Queen in an Oregon newspaper with a for sale sign on her.
-Bailey rescued the Queen and cleaned her up and started running her up and down the Deschutes River in Organ.
-Bailey wanted to be able to the run the Queen year round so strapped her onto her trailer and began the trip down south.
+Bailey rescued the Queen and cleaned her up and started running her up and down the Deschutes River in Oregan.
+Bailey wanted to be able to run the Queen year-round, so he strapped her onto her trailer and began the trip down south.

-Once Bailey got to Florida he only found disappointment the U.S. Coast Guard would not let him launch The African Queen in any waters they had jurisdiction because she was foreign built vessel.
+Once Bailey got to Florida, he only found disappointment, as the U.S. Coast Guard would not let him launch The African Queen in any waters where they had jurisdiction because she was a foreign-built vessel.
 So Bailey started looking for a good home for the Queen.

 In 1982, a retired lawyer name James W. Hendricks bought the boat from Bailey and transported the boat south to Key Largo, Florida.
 She was then taken touring all around the world, from the Queen of England to Ireland, and held her own in a couple of boat races.
 Now, she is home in Key Largo where to this day she still gives rides to people who want to capture a piece of movie history.